 This code of conduct applies to members of council staff, including general managers.
-It is based on the Model Code of Conduct for Local Councils in NSW ("the Model Code of Conduct") which has been prescribed under the Local Government (General) Regulation 2005 ("the Regulation").
+It is based on the Model Code of Conduct for Local Councils in NSW ("the Model Code of Conduct") which is made under section 440 of the Local Government Act 1993 ("LGA") and the Local Government (General) Regulation 2005 ("the Regulation").